top of page

 Abstract

-In this publication, we are introduced to two spontaneous spiritual songs by Lelung Zhepe Dorje.
-The first reverently focuses on a figure named Je Traktung Pawo, though his exact identity remains elusive.
-The second shifts to a more introspective theme, emphasizing the experience of unobstructed, spontaneous presence—a state free from rigid meditation or effort, embodying the natural flow of awareness.
-These spontaneous songs, or gur (mgur), are composed without premeditation and serve as a profound means for both the singer and the listener to connect with the essence of the teachings.
-Through these verses, we are invited to experience a direct and heartfelt transmission of the subject being sung, bridging the inner realization of the practitioner with the audience’s understanding.
+The second song shifts to a more introspective theme, emphasising the experience of unobstructed, spontaneous presence — a state free from rigid meditation or effort, embodying the natural flow of awareness.
+These spontaneous songs, or mgur, are composed without premeditation and serve as a profound means for both the singer and the listener to connect with the essence of the teachings.
+Through these verses we are invited to experience a direct and heartfelt transmission of the subject being sung, bridging the inner realisation of the practitioner with the understanding of the audience.

-A Set of Spontaneous Spiritual Songs
+A Series of Spontaneous Spiritual Songs

 • Facebook